AcharyaS97/MCATNotebackup/Bio/Chapter 8 - Immune System.md

 - Differentiate between MHC-I and MHC-II
 - Recall the stimuli required for activating natural killer cells, neutrophils, eosinophils, basophils, and mast cells
 ## Adaptive Immune System
+### Organized
+- 2 divisions of the adaptive immune system?
+	- Cell mediated
+	- Humoral immunity

+- Cell Mediated Immunity
+	- Relies on T cells

+	- What is positive selection of T cells?
+	- What is negative selection of T cells?
+		- MHC

+- Humoral Immunity
+	- Relies on B cells
+### Rough
 - Recall the major classes of lymphocytes and their functions
 	- B cells
 		- Produced in the bone marrow and mature in splen